awslabs/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 * Specify **SNS notifications** to a specified **SNS Topic** on all events or on a specific event type for either the entire command or on a per-instance basis.
 This requires Amazon SNS to be preconfigured.
 * View the command as it would appear if executed within the AWS Command Line Interface.

-7. Choose **Run** to execute the command and return to its details page.
+1. Choose **Run** to execute the command and return to its details page.
 1. Scroll down to **Targets and outputs** to view the status of the individual targets that were selected through your tag key and value pair.
 Refresh your page to update the status.
 1. Choose an **Instance ID** from the targets list to view the **Output** from command execution on that instance.
 1. Choose **Step 1 - Output** to view the first 2500 characters of the command output from Step 1 of the command, and choose **Step 1 - Output** again to conceal it.
 1. Choose **Step 2 - Output** to view the first 2500 characters of the command output from Step 2 of the command.
 The execution step for **PatchWindows** was skipped as it did not apply to your Amazon Linux instance.
 1. Choose **Step 1 - Output** again to conceal it.

 ### 4.5 Review Initial Patch Compliance

-1. Under **Insights** in the the AWS Systems Manager navigation bar, choose **Compliance**.
+1. Under **Instances & Nodes** in the the AWS Systems Manager navigation bar, choose **Compliance**.
-1. On the **Compliance** page in the **Compliance Summary**, you will now see that there are 4 systems that have critical severity compliance issues.
-In the **Corresponding managed instances** list, you will see the individual compliance status and details.
+1. On the **Compliance** page in the **Compliance resources summary**, you will now see that there are 4 systems that have critical severity compliance issues.
+In the **Resources** list, you will see the individual compliance status and details.

 ### 4.6 Patch Your Instances with AWS-RunPatchBaseline via Run Command

-1. Under **Actions** in the AWS Systems Manager navigation bar, choose **Run Command**.
+1. Under **Instances and Nodes** in the AWS Systems Manager navigation bar, choose **Run Command**.
 1. Choose **Run Command** in the top right of the window.
 1. In the **Run a command** window, under **Command document**:
-   1. Choose the search icon, select `Platform`, and then choose `Linux` to display all the available commands that can be applied to Linux instances.
+   1. Choose the search icon, select `Platform types`, and then choose `Linux` to display all the available commands that can be applied to Linux instances.
    1. Choose **AWS-RunPatchBaseline** in the list.
 1. In the **Targets** section:
    1. Under **Specify targets by**, choose **Specifying a tag** to reveal the **Tags** sub-section.